php-fig/fig-standards/proposed/cache.md

      * Notifies the caching system that an Item's data is being regenerated.
      *
      * Calling Libraries can use this to notify the Implementing Library that
-     * an Item is having it's value regenerated.
-This can be used to prevent
+     * an Item is having its value regenerated.
+This can be used to prevent the
-     * the dogpile effect by allowing Implementing Libraries to manage when
+     * dogpile effect by allowing Implementing Libraries to manage when write
-     * write operations occur.
+     * operations occur.
      *
      * @return static
      *   The invoked object.